 The burden of disease related to IPV and abuse of older or vulnerable adults relates to the categories of abuse experienced (e.g., physical violence, sexual violence, psychological aggression), outlined in Appendix A Tables 1 and 2, as well as the duration and severity of the abuse.
-Adverse health and social outcomes related to abuse can be immediate (e.g., acute physical injury or death, distress, concern for safety, and need for help from law enforcement), and manifest as long-term consequences (e.g., development of PTSD, physical disability, and need for housing services).
-Pregnant persons, in particular, experience a high burden of disease related to IPV.
-Homicide has been cited as a leading cause of death during pregnancy and the postpartum period, with a 16% higher prevalence in the U.S. than for nonpregnant and nonpostpartum persons of reproductive age.
-These estimates do not directly assess the involvement of IPV but do show that most pregnancy-associated homicides occurred in the home, which suggests involvement by persons who have a relationship with the victim.
+Adverse health and social outcomes related to abuse can be immediate (e.g., acute physical injury or death, distress, concern for safety, and need for help from law enforcement), and manifest as long-term consequences (e.g., development of PTSD, physical disability, and need for housing services).^{8, 11} A high burden of disease related to IPV occurs during pregnancy.
+Homicide has been cited as a leading cause of death during pregnancy and the postpartum period, with a 16% higher prevalence in the United States than for nonpregnant and nonpostpartum populations of a similar age.19 These estimates do not directly assess the involvement of IPV but do show that most pregnancy-associated homicides occurred in the home, which suggests involvement by persons who have a relationship with the victim.